cektor/EnCo/README.md

 # EnCo
-EnCo is a file encryption application developed with Python.
-This application allows users to encrypt and decrypt their files.
-The encryption and decryption operations are performed with the AES encryption algorithm.
+EnCo is a file locking application developed with Python.
+This application allows users to lock and unlock their files. locking and unlocking operations are performed with the AES crypto algorithm.

 Install Git Clone and Python3